David Whitmer

-David Whitmer (January 7, 1805 – January 25, 1888) was a leader in the Church of Jesus Christ of Latter Day Saints who eventually became the most interviewed of the Three Witnesses to the Book of Mormon's golden plates.
+David Whitmer (January 7, 1805 – January 25, 1888) was an early leader of the Latter Day Saint Movement and one of the Three Witnesses to the gold plates of the Book of Mormon.
+Whitmer later distanced himself from Joseph Smith and was excommunicated from the church in 1838, but continued to affirm his testimony of the Book of Mormon.
+He separated, mainly troubled by polygamy, and created an offshoot of the LDS church called the Church of Christ.
+He was the most interviewed Book of Mormon witness.

 Early life

 Whitmer was born near Harrisburg, Pennsylvania, on January 7, 1805, the fourth of nine children of Peter Whitmer Sr. and Mary Musselman.
 Whitmer's ancestry on both sides of his family was German, and the family spoke with a German accent.
 His grandfather was George Witmer, who was born in Prussia, and his great-grandfather was born in Switzerland.
 Whitmer had five brothers and three sisters, one of which died in 1813 in her infancy.
 He grew up attending a Presbyterian church.
 By the 1820s, the Whitmer family had moved to a farm in Fayette, in New York's Finger Lakes area.
 On March 12, 1825, Whitmer was elected sergeant in a newly organized militia called the Seneca Grenadiers.